k-papadakis/dsml-thesis-code/README.md

 thesis run traffic nbeats
 ```

-To find hyperparams for all deep learning models, use
+To find hyperparameters for all deep learning models, use

 ```bash
 thesis find electricity tft --n-trials 30